LRC (train): Problems with speed

 As a vehicle turns it generates centrifugal force, which is proportional to the square of the speed and inversely proportional to the radius.
 Even a small amount of force, acting across the length of the human body, creates a moment that can make moving about difficult.
 Centrifugal forces are not normally an issue in an automobile because the occupants are seated, nor in an aircraft where the fuselage is tilted so the centrifugal force passes through the line of the floor.
 It is primarily a problem in high-speed trains, where passengers and attendants often walk about while the train is moving.
 The force also pushes the entire train sideways, leading to wear of the outer rail.
 This was not an issue on early railways where the speed was low, but gained importance as line speeds increased and the radius of curvature became tighter.

 One solution is to place speed restrictions on curved sections of track; another is to bank the railbed on the curve, with the outer rail higher than the inner rail so the net force passes straight through the floor of the coach.
 Banking the track is known as "cant" or superelevation.
 These measures were gradually adopted on the railways between 1835 and 1860.
 The use of track cant can only be applied where the speed of the train is fixed in advance.
 Slower, or stationary, traffic sharing the same line will experience forces pulling inwards, and, conversely, faster traffic will still experience forces pulling outwards.
 Long experience has shown that, to avoid discomfort on slower trains, track cant should not exceed 6°; and, for trains moving more quickly, cant deficiency should not exceed 4.5°.

 Dedicated high-speed railway lines were being constructed in Japan in the 1960s.
 Japan had previously used a but decided to lay entirely new standard gauge lines for these services, the Shinkansen.
-The lines were designed for a running speed of 210 km/h, using gentle curves with a minimum radii of 2.5 km, and entirely new signalling systems able to provide enough warning to stop a train at 193 km/h within 5.3 km.
+The lines were designed for a running speed of 210 km/h, using gentle curves with minimum radii of 2.5 km, and entirely new signalling systems able to provide enough warning to stop a train at 193 km/h within 5.3 km.
 The Europeans were planning similar systems in several countries, while the UK, and Canada, could not justify such an expense given their passenger numbers.